livenlearnaday/livenlearnaday.github.io/_posts/2019-07-21-NumpadKD-Application-Privacy-Policy.md

   - android
 date: '2019-07-21 13:10:00 +0700'
 ---
-NumpadKD application is in-app keystroke dynamic data collection.
+NumpadKD application is an in-app keystroke dynamic data collection application.
 Please find below the privacy policy of the application.

 **Purpose of application**